Kostas Fortounis: Al-Khaleej

+Return to Olympiacos

+On 2 June 2026, Olympiacos teased Fortounis' return to the club after a two-year span at Al-Khaleej.
+The tease was a video of the back of Olympiacos' new kit with the number 7, the number Fortounis wore while playing for the club.
+He was announced the same day by the club.

 International career

 He has represented Greece at U-21, U-19 and U-17 level.

 Fortounis' debut with the Greece came against Belgium in February 2012 as a suspension with the U-21 side allowed Fernando Santos to call-up the Kaiserslautern's prospect to the senior squad.
 Showing plenty of maturity against the Belgians, Fortounis was also given test runs against Slovenia and Armenia in the final two Greece friendlies ahead of UEFA Euro 2012.
 Strong runs down the left flank in Greece's friendlies allowed Fortounis to form a strong bond with the likes of Giorgos Karagounis and José Holebas down the left side; thus forming a strong chemistry between the trio all the while improving Greece's transition game and attack.
 Eventually was in the Greece national team for Euro 2012.

 Fortounis was not a part of the Greece national team for 2014 FIFA World Cup in Brazil.
 Eventually his transfer to Olympiacos was beneficial for his career.
 He started playing again for the national team, being a key player for the squad.

 On 29 March 2016, on the 19th minute he converts the penalty with a right footed shot to the bottom right corner and 12 minutes later, with a right footed shot from the centre of the box to the bottom left corner, gave a 2–0 lead in a lost 2–3 friendly international game against Iceland.

-On 8 October 2016, after a solid performance against Cyprus that sealed with a 2–0 victory, the international attacking midfielder has suffered an injury and will miss away match of Greece national team against Estonia on 10 October.
+On 8 October 2016, after a solid performance against Cyprus that sealed with a 2–0 victory, the international attacking midfielder suffered an injury and missed an away match of Greece national team against Estonia on 10 October.

-Style of play

-Fortounis has transitioned into a quintessential playmaker during his time at Olympiakos.
-An active "10", he's eager to get on the ball and dictate the game in every phase of attack.
-Fortounis is an all-round technical player with strong ball carrying, passing, crossing and set pieces.
-Naturally right-footed, Fortounis is able to score goals with either foot due to his ambidexterity.[ He produces a high volume of chances and has the vision to deliver a final ball effectively.
-In an injury free season Fortounis' high volume playmaking is clearly depicted in him excelling in or topping most league stat categories for attacking players including goals, assists, successful passes and crosses as well as mistakes.
+Due to disputes with the then coach of the National Team, Gustavo Poyet, Fortounis eventually retired from the national team.